kkrull/python-sandbox/pytest-application-pythonpath/readme.md

 ## Future Work

-1. Run some sort of `main.py` to see if the production code can load ok.
 1. Can `pytest` run in watch mode?
 Looks like it can: https://stackoverflow.com/questions/35097577/pytest-run-only-the-changed-file/35101867
 1. Spin off another project to co-locate production and test sources.